ngrok/ngrok-docs/docs/using-ngrok-with/k8s.md

       --set credentials.authtoken=$NGROK_AUTHTOKEN
     ```

-1. Create a manifest file (for example `ngrok-manifest.yaml`) with the following contents:
+1. Create a manifest file (for example `ngrok-manifest.yaml`) with the following contents.
+You will need to replace the `NGROK_SUBDOMAIN` on line 45 with your own custom value.
+It needs to be globally unique within ngrok so something like `username-loves-ingress` might work.

     :::tip Notes:
     - Lines 1-34: Create the 2048 app service and deployment
-    - Lines 35-54 (highlighed): Create the ngrok Ingress Controller.
+    - Lines 35-54 (highlighted): Create the ngrok Ingress Controller.
 Line 45 determines the ingress URL for public requests.
     :::

     ```yaml showLineNumbers